Tomev/qcflow/docs/source/llms/tracing/index.rst

     :width: 100%
     :align: center

-You can also programmatically retrieve the traces associated to a particular Run by using the :py:meth:`qcflow.client.MlflowClient.search_traces` method.
+You can also programmatically retrieve the traces associated to a particular Run by using the :py:meth:`qcflow.client.QCFlowClient.search_traces` method.

 .. code-block:: python

-    from qcflow import MlflowClient
+    from qcflow import QCFlowClient

-    client = MlflowClient()
+    client = QCFlowClient()

     # Retrieve traces associated with a specific Run
     traces = client.search_traces(run_id=run.info.run_id)